Thinking of spending some time in the Belgian capital and want more information on how to take the train from Paris to Brussels? Look no further!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Paris to Brussels usually costs around $94.51 two weeks before travel, but can start from as little as $33.27 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Paris to Brussels can start from as little as $27.72 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Paris to Brussels leaves at 06:13 from Paris Gare du Nord.
+The first train from Paris to Brussels leaves at 06:13.
 Times and services may vary during weekends and holidays.

-The last train from Paris to Brussels leaves at 21:25 from Paris Gare du Nord.
+The last train from Paris to Brussels leaves at 20:55.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Paris to Brussels cover a distance of around 164 miles (264 km) during the journey.